Maximizing the Value of Your Cannabis Smalls

 Solvent-Free Extraction

 Not all extraction processes require chemical solvents.
 Some use heat and pressure (like rosin) or mechanical separation (like kief).
-These technologies make market entry more feasible for smaller operators looking to optimize their smaller flowers.
+These technologies make market entry more feasible for smaller operators looking to optimize their cannabis smalls.

 • Rosin